Immerse yourself in the raw sexiness of the darkest fairy-tales

 Once a year, the Prince unlocks the doors of his Red Palace for a masquerade of divine proportions.
 This is an immersive cabaret experience conjured from the darkest, most beguiling and magical folk tales.

-I caught up with director Celine Lowenthal for a behind-the-scenes look at Red Palace.
+We caught up with director Celine Lowenthal for a behind-the-scenes look at Red Palace.

 As a director, what was it about this project that appealed to you?